Swing Trading vs. Day Trading

 5. Tools and Platforms

-Both day trading and swing trading require technical analysis but they differ in the kind and application.
+Both day trading and swing trading require technical and fundamental analysis but they differ in the kind of application that’s applied.

 Swing trading requires a combination of technical analysis and market fundamentals to succeed.
 The tools can be offline and the data can come from routine daily news, longer-range projections, economic cycles, and the like.
-Momentum indicators are critical to predict price movements.
+Indicators such as the Relative Strength Index (RSI) and the Moving Average (MA) are critical to predicting price movements.

 The same indicators that swing traders use can also benefit day traders.
 That being said, day trading requires more tools and real-time data than swing trading – short-term buying and selling signals are key as speed is the name of the game.